ddewaele/springboot-todo-mvc/README.md

 ## Introduction

-Goal of this project will be to setup a Spring Boot backend for the ReactJS TodoMvc sample
+Goal of this project will be to setup a Spring Boot backend for the [ReactJS Redux TodoMvc example](https://github.com/reactjs/redux/tree/master/examples/todomvc/)

 - ReactJS frontend is built using create-react-app
-- Frontend build is triggered via maven build
+- Frontend build (using yarn) triggered via maven
-- Frontend is packaged with the Spring Boot backend
+- Frontend code bundled with the Spring Boot backend in the same JAR
-- SpringBoot CrudRepository backed REST controller
+- SpringBoot CrudRepository backed REST controller (H2 in memory database)
-- H2 database
+- Docker image built via maven

 ## Running the app